syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 A Kubernetes operator is an application that extends the functionality of the Kubernetes API to automate resource creation, configuration, and management.

-Operators are different from traditional web apps because rather than an HTTP or grpc request, operators listen to changes of a specified Kubernetes resource.
+Operators are different from traditional web apps because rather than an HTTP or GRPC request, operators listen to changes of a specified Kubernetes resource.

-Today you will create both the operator application and a custom resource type for it to react to.
+Today you will create both the operator application and a custom resource type for it to react to when it changes.

 🏗 Using the right tools
 ==============